ajailani4/pokemons-list/README.md

 # pokemons-list
-Learn to implement RxJava to get pokemon list from Rest API.
+Learn to how implement RxJava to get pokemon list from Rest API.